garretfick/openplcproject.github.io/runtime/modbus-slaves/index.md

 ![](/runtime/img/slavedevices.png)

-On the new screen that appears, fill out the name for your slave device (it can be anything, but just please avoid non-english characters like ç, é, ó, ñ), and then select "Generic Modbus TCP Device" or "Generic Modbus RTU Device" under Device Type.
+On the new screen that appears, fill out the name for your slave device (it can be anything, but just please avoid non-English characters like ç, é, ó, ñ), and then select "Generic Modbus TCP Device" or "Generic Modbus RTU Device" under Device Type.